 While you cannot be criminally charged for refusing a chemical test, you can face driving privilege consequences under Utah’s implied consent law.
 The implied consent law states that any person legal operating a vehicle in Utah has implied to the consent of a chemical test if an officer has probable cause to believe that said person is driving while intoxicated.
-Penalties of refusing to take a chemical test include a license suspension and a multiple year no-alcohol licenses.
+Penalties for refusing to take a chemical test include a license suspension and multiple years’ no-alcohol licenses.

 Requesting a hearing can present an attorney with the opportunity to fight the penalties of the implied consent law and attack evidence that will be used against you during your DUI case.
 Since chemical test results are vital pieces of evidence in most DUI arrests, it is vital that the police officer validates his probable cause to arrest you for a DUI.
 An experienced attorney will be prepared to attack any weaknesses in the probable cause for arrest.

 Although refusing to take a chemical test after a DUI is a violation of implied consent law, you still have legal options.
 However, you only have 10 days after a refusal to request a driver’s license hearing.
 You need to act fast if you want to have experienced legal representation on your side.
-If you are seeking a Salt Lake City DUI attorney to represent you after refusing a chemical test, selecting representation with experience, confidence, and a successful legal history is a must.
-Joseph Jardine and Peter Goodall have spent most of the past 20 years gaining experience and confidence that has led to success navigating the legal proceedings involved with DUI charges.
-For a free consultation, contact Jardine Law Offices, P.C. today.
+If you are seeking a Salt Lake City DUI attorney to represent you after refusing a chemical test, selecting representation with experience, confidence, and successful legal history is a must.
+Joseph Jardine and Peter Goodall have spent most of the past 20 years gaining experience and confidence that has led to successfully navigating the legal proceedings involved with DUI charges.
+For a free consultation, contact us today.